 Housing: Non-Latinx Whites own homes at nearly twice the rate of non-Latinx Blacks in California.

 Housing: Non-Latinx White and Asian students are homeless at three times the rate of Latinx, Pacific Islander, American Indian/Alaska Native, and Black students.

 Housing: Latinx and non-Latinx Black applicants are roughly twice as likely to receive a subprime mortgage than non-Latinx White and Asian applicants.

 Democracy: Significant racial disparities exist in midterm and presidential elections.

 Democracy: The higher voter turnout in presidential elections somewhat narrows the racial disparity in turnout, but not completely.

-Democracy: White representation among elected officials is more than double that of all other races.
+Democracy: White representation among elected officials is nearly double that of all other races.

-Healthy Built Environment: African Americans and Latinos are more likely to live, play, or go to school near hazardous land uses like railroad facilities, ports, airports, and refineries.
+Healthy Built Environment: African Americans and Latinxs are most likely to live, play, or go to school near hazardous land uses like railroad facilities, ports, airports, and refineries.